 So, allow me to tell you a bit about Marina Pescaderia…

-Marina Pescaderia is one finest and most convenient locations in the west region of Puerto Rico.
+Marina Pescaderia is one finest and most convenient location in the west region of Puerto Rico.
 It’s located on Puerto Real Bay, Cabo Rojo.

 As mentioned above the customer service provided by Jose and his staff was 10 out of 10.
 Previous to our arrival we sent packages to the marina that Jose kept safe for us.
 Since Puerto Rico is part of the United States getting Amazon deliveries is easy.
 Getting packages easily does not happen easily within the rest of the Caribbean (or the Bahamas)!